-To determine which antigens are allergens for a particular dog, an intradermal skin testing has to be done.
+To determine which antigens are allergens for a particular dog, a vet will have to do an intradermal skin testing.

-Also, before the skin testing, the dog must be free from all corticosteroids, oral or injected, and antihistamines for a specified period of time in order for the test to be valid.
+Also, before the skin testing, the dog must stop all allergy medications (e.g. corticosteroids, antihistamines) for a specified period of time.
+If not, the test will not be accurate.

-In order to test, a small amount of different allergen extracts (in all about 60 different substances are tested for) are injected into the skin and skin reactions are examined to see which allergen extract(s) triggered allergic reactions in the dog’s skin.
+In order do the skin test, the vet injects a small amount of different allergen extracts (in all about 60 different substances are tested for) into the skin.
+He then examines skin reactions to see which allergen extract(s) triggered allergic reactions in the dog’s skin.

 The vet can then compound a solution for the allergy shots.
 The solution contains the foreign protein(s) that have been found in the skin test to have caused allergic reactions to the dog.

-The idea is that the dog’s body will be sensitized to the protein(s) and experience fewer allergic symptoms upon the next exposure to the allergen(s).
+The idea is to sensitize the dog’s body to the protein(s).
+Hopefully he will experience fewer allergic symptoms upon the next exposure to the allergen(s).